Žiča: History

+The Serbs were initially under the jurisdiction of the Archbishopric of Ohrid, under the tutelage of the Ecumenical Patriarch of Constantinople.
+Rastko Nemanjić, the son of Stefan Nemanja, ruled as Grand Prince of Hum 1190-1192, previously held by Grand Prince Miroslav, in the autumn of 1192 (or shortly thereafter).
+Rastko joined Russian monks and traveled to Mount Athos where he took monastic vows and spent several years.
+In 1195, his father joined him, and together they founded the Chilandar, as the base of Serbian religion.
+Rastko's father died in Hilandar on 13 February 1199; he was later canonised, as Saint Simeon.
+Rastko built a church and cell at Karyes, where he stayed for some years, becoming a Hieromonk, then an Archimandrite in 1201.
+He wrote the Karyes Typicon during his stay there.
+He returned to Serbia in 1207, taking the remains of his father with him, which he relocates to the Studenica monastery, after reconciling Stefan Nemanja II with Vukan, who had earlier been in a succession feud.
+Stefan Nemanja II asked him to remain in Serbia with his clerics.
+He founded several churches and monasteries, including the Žiča monastery.

+The monastery was founded by King Stefan the First-Crowned and Saint Sava, in the Rascian architectural style, between 1208 and 1230, with the help of Greek masters.
+Stefan the First-Crowned аlsо ordered that the future Serbian kings аrе tо be crowned at Žičа.

 In 1219, the Serbian Church gains autocephaly, by Emperor Theodore I Laskaris and Patriarch Manuel I of Constantinople, and Archimandrite Sava becomes the first Serbian Archbishop.
 The monastery acts as the seat of the Archbishop of all Serbian lands.
 Saint Sava crowning his older brother Stefan Prvovenčani as "King of All Serbia" in the Žiča monastery.
 In 1221, a synod was held in the Monastery of Žiča, condemning Bogomilism.

 When Serbia was invaded by Hungary, Saint Sava sent Arsenije I Sremac to find a safer place in the south to establish a new episcopal See.
 In 1253 the see was transferred to the Archbishopric of Peć (future Patriarchate) by Arsenije.
 The Serbian primates had since moved between the two.